Outside 285 Master Plan

 Producing a regional planning document to guide project decisions in the Outside 285 region

-Building consensus among agency, wildlife and recreation advocates
+Building consensus among agencies, wildlife and recreation advocates

 Locating desirable and critical habitat areas for protection

-Determining opportunities for improved recreation amenities and capacity
+Determining potential opportunities for improved recreational amenities and capacity

 Identifying suitable locations for trail linkages, improvements, or expanded trail systems

-Developing a system and identifying resources for trail maintenance
+Developing a system for trail maintenance and identify funding resources

 Providing a model for future regional trail planning